 The optimal pantry paint finish

 Satin or semi-gloss paint is the most popular choice for kitchens.
-In addition, painting walls with satin or semi-gloss for cabinets and woodwork is a frequent choice.
+In addition, painting walls with satin and semi-gloss for cabinets and woodwork is a frequent choice.

-Since backsplashes are prone to being wiped frequently, high- or semi-gloss paint finishes may be preferable.
+Since backsplashes are prone to be wiped frequently, high-or semi-gloss paint finishes may be preferable.

 When it comes to high-traffic areas, flat or matte paints are a nuisance to maintain.
 Therefore, re-painting is usually the best option for cleaning a flat or matte paint finish.
 Using flat paint for this is simply because it mixes nicely, but it’s not a practical solution for regular use.
 However, you may get flat or matte paint that is easy to clean in some manufacturers’ products.